 Today GoPro announced that their Karma drone, which was recalled last year will be getting the band back together again, and re-launching sometime this year.
 You’ll remember that GoPro shipped 2,500 Karma drones before issuing a recall about two weeks later, basically the same time my In-Depth Review went out.
 This was due to a small number of drones that randomly fell out of the sky.
-Such circumstances were unfortunate for owners (luckily and astoundingly nobody was hurt), but excellent for YouTube videos – which resulted in some epic crash compilations montages.
+Such circumstances were unfortunate for owners (luckily and astoundingly nobody was hurt), but excellent for YouTube videos – which resulted in some epic crash compilation montages.

 GoPro today confirmed what has long been unofficially presumed to be the cause: The battery connector.
 Essentially, the connector inside the drone would come loose (just barely, likely only a millimeter or so), causing a power fault which would in turn send the aircraft powerless to the ground.
 A Gimli Glider it was not.

 At the time, the GoPro drone had only shipped within the US.
 Other countries outside the US were excluded, largely due to lack of supply of the Karma Drones.